 Parent power is perhaps the brightest star in the overall “relationship constellation”.
-Almost all of the girls and women we spoke with had a father who was an engineer, and most of those who didn’t had someone else in their family or in their parents’ informal network whom they could consult about their career plans.
+Almost all of the girls and women we spoke with had a father who was an engineer, and most of those that don’t have someone else in their family or in their parents’ informal network whom they could consult about their career plans.

 Less obvious but occasionally just as significant is the role of popular culture.
 Consider, for example, CSI’s contribution to enhancing the appeal of forensic science courses; or the effect of Professor Brian Cox’s TV appearances, which in 2013 led to such a dramatic spike in demand for places on the University of Manchester’s physics degree courses that the entry requirements had to be raised to the most demanding level possible.

 The girls and women who took part in our study wanted role models who felt “real” to them.
-Above all, they wanted to hear from women who were prepared to talk about their own difficulties and challenges.
+Above all, they wanted to hear from women who would to talk about their own difficulties and challenges.
 They had no interest in “superwomen” peddling out-of-reach, clearly unrealisable dreams.

-Much the same can be said of mentors and sponsors in schools and universities.
-Undue seniority can be intimidating.
+Much the same as mentors and sponsors in schools and universities; undue seniority can be intimidating.
 What’s needed – not least when young women undertaking apprenticeships or undergraduate courses face the potentially awkward reality of being “the only woman in the room” – is simple, straightforward, practical advice.

 According to research by Engineering UK, young people underestimate the levels of pay engineers can earn.
 So, for their matter, do their parents.
 In other words, the notion that a career in STEM can bring some very handsome rewards is all but unrecognised.